pmarcowski/intertemporal-model-recovery/README.md

 Intertemporal choice refers to decisions involving tradeoffs between costs and benefits occurring at different points in time, such as choosing between a smaller reward available immediately and a larger reward available after a delay.

-The primary goal of this project is to validate our model selection procedure and assess the reliability of the best-fitting intertemporal choice model.
+The primary goal of this project is to validate the model selection procedure and assess the reliability of the best-fitting intertemporal choice model.
 This is achieveed through a model recovery analysis, which involves:

 - Model comparison to identify the best-fitting model for explaining empirical choices.
 - Simulation of experimental procedures using agents based on the best-fitting model.